isaacr04/words-port/README.md

 3. **Rules**:
    - Each guess must be a valid five-letter word (not random letters).
-   - You cannot reuse an exact guess from before.
    - The goal is to deduce the correct word within the six allowed attempts.

 ## Current State of Development

 The word list has room for improvements.
 Help is welcome.

-Currently it's just the first released version and I'm also still learning.
-There fore a lot of things are missing (See issues).
+Currently it's my first app and I'm also still learning.
+Some things are missing ([See issues](https://codeberg.org/petsoi/words/issues)).

 Help is always welcome!

+## Useful Dev Tools

+ * Just
+ * Poetry (if you want to generate the dependency manifest)

 ## Credits